dorawyy/thinkr/doc/M3_Requirements_and_Design.md

     - Modified Sections: 4.7
     - Rationale: Google authenticator is already used on the frontend, so doing it again on the backend was unneccessary.

-- Frontend design changes:
+- Frontend design changes [Modified section 3.4]:
     - landing screen only has the Google sign in button [Date: Feb 25]
     - payment screen allows users to start their free trial [Date: Feb 25]
     - document details screen was renamed to document upload screen, minor changes to the document upload screen design [Date: Feb 27]
     - loading page was removed, instead the document options screen has two different views, one when all study materials are ready, and one when the study materials are still being generated [Date: Feb 28]
+    - Rationale: these were design changes that made more sense UI/UX wise so we tweaked the frontend design to match those changes to better fit our app

 ## 2. Project Description